Neural Prototype Trees for Interpretable Fine-grained Image Recognition: Related Work

 \section{Related Work}

 Within computer vision, various explainability strategies exist for different notions of interpretability.
 A machine learning model can be explained for a single prediction, \eg part-based methods~\cite{Zheng_2017_ICCV,Zhou_2018_ECCV}, saliency maps~\cite{bach_pixelwise,Fong_2017_ICCV,Zhou_2016_CVPR} or representer points~\cite{NIPS2018_representerpoints}.
 Others explain the internals of a model, with \eg activation maximization~\cite{NIPS2016_6519,olah2017feature} to visualize neurons, deconvolution or upconvolution~\cite{Dosovitskiy_2016_CVPR, zeiler_deconv} to explain layers, generating image exemplars~\cite{abele_exemplars} to explain the latent space, or concept activation vectors~\cite{pmlr-v80-kim18d} to explain model sensitivity.
 While such post-hoc methods give an intuition about the black-box model, intrinsic interpretable models such as classical decision trees, are fully simulatable since they faithfully show the decision making \emph{process}.
 Similarly, by utilizing interpretable features as splitting criteria, a ProtoTree’s decision making process can be understood in its entirety, as well as for a single prediction.
+ProtoTree combines prototypical feature representations (Sec.~\ref{sec:related_work:prototypes}) with soft-decision tree learning (Sec.~\ref{sec:relatedwork_softdt}).